uQr/cordova-docs/tutorial-gulp/gulp-ci.md

 2. Create a gulpfile.js file in the root of your project if you do not already have one.
 We’ll cover what goes in it in the next section.

-3. Type “npm install” from the command line in the root of your project
+3. Type “npm install” from the command line in the root of your project.

 4. If Gulp is installed on your system (npm install -g gulp), you simply need to type “gulp” from your project root to use the script.

 ###The Gulp Script
-As in the previous section, you will need to include a “gulpfile.js” file in your project.
+As described in the previous section, you will need to include a “gulpfile.js” file in your project.
 At its simplest, this is all you need to do to use Gulp to build using this module.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 var gulp = require('gulp'),